bobbyiliev/introduction-to-git-and-github-ebook/ebook/en/content/005-git-configuration.md

 ### The `git config` command

-In order to configure your Git details like your user name and your email address you need to use the following command:
+In order to configure your Git details like your user name and your email address, you need to use the following command:

 * Configuring your Git user name: